YosefLab/CZI-Immuneaging/README.md

 ### <a name="sandbox_envorinment"></a> Sandbox envorinment

 The configuration files for running `process_library.py` and `process_sample.py` include a `sandbox_mode` argument.
 Setting this argument to `"True"` indicates that outputs should not be uploaded to the S3 bucket.
-The sandbox environment allows data owners to experiment with differnet configurations.
+The sandbox environment allows data owners to experiment with different configurations.
 Once the configurations were tuned and reported by the data owner as appropriate (see next subsection), a system admin can run the processing while setting `sandbox_mode` to `"False"`.

 It is likely that during data curation data owners will find bugs and/or will have suggestions for implementing additional/different logics in the processing scripts.
 You can either post an issue or make a pull request with your suggestions.
-If you are suggesting any changes please bear in mind that any updates will have to maintain backwards compatibility in order to gaurantee reproducibility of previous versions of the processed data.
+If you are suggesting any changes please bear in mind that any updates will have to maintain backwards compatibility in order to guarantee reproducibility of previous versions of the processed data.

 ### <a name="job_queue"></a> Job queue

 Once a data owner makes a final decision about configurations for the processing of specific libraries and samples, the final configuration files should be uploaded to the S3 bucket through the <a href="https://911998420209.signin.aws.amazon.com/console">AWS console</a>.
 Specifically, configurations for processing libraries should be uploaded to `s3://immuneaging/job_queue/process_library/` and configurations for processing samples should be uploaded to `s3://immuneaging/job_queue/process_sample/`.
-Once configuration files are uploaded to these directiroes they are considered as jobs to be executed, and the outputs of the processing will be saved, stamped with a version, and become viewable via the S3 bucket to everyone with data access in the project.
+Once configuration files are uploaded to these directories they are considered as jobs to be executed, and the outputs of the processing will be saved, stamped with a version, and become viewable via the S3 bucket to everyone with data access in the project.

-Once an admin starts executing the jobs in the queue, the configuration files will be removed from their original directories and will be moved to
+Once an admin starts executing the jobs in the queue (see [Executing job queue jobs](#admins_job_queue_execution)), the configuration files will be removed from their original directories and will be moved to
 `s3://immuneaging/job_queue/process_library.running/` and `s3://immuneaging/job_queue/process_sample.running/` to indicate their status.

 **NOTE**: